w3f/PSPs/PSPs/psp-17.md

 ```

 ### Events

+‼️ Important ‼️

+Events are not supported currently due to how ink! currently handles them.
 The identifiers of events must be based on the name of the trait.
 At the moment, ink! doesn't support it,
 but it must be fixed with this [issue](https://github.com/paritytech/ink/issues/809).